darnould/stub_all/README.md

 Maybe I'll package this as a Gem.
 But this code is probably executing too many Ruby war-crimes to deserve that.

+## Explanation

+Any global constants that come from `require` (which `Kernel.stub_all` defined here overrides) raise exceptions on method calls.
+This forces explicit stubbing (e.g. `allow`/`expect` in RSpec), and prevents accidentally using real dependencies outside of the unit being tested - without forcing dependency injection.